Michael Owen: 1998 World Cup

 "For me [Michael Owen was] the only good thing to come out of the '98 World Cup.
 Speed, cunning, balls." — Diego Maradona on Owen's performance in the 1998 World Cup.

 Owen was selected for the World Cup squad by manager Glenn Hoddle, becoming England's youngest ever player at a World Cup when he came on as a substitute in the opening match against Tunisia.
 In the following match, a 2–1 defeat to Romania, Owen again appeared as a substitute.
 His equalising goal made him England's youngest ever goalscorer in the tournament at the age of 18 years and 190 days.
 In stoppage time, he hit the post with a long range shot, almost salvaging a point from the game.
 Because of his impact against Romania, Hoddle selected Owen in the starting line-up for England's decisive group match against Colombia.
-England won the match and Owen retained his place for the second round match against Argentina.
+England won the match, and Owen retained his place for the second round match against Argentina.
 After Argentina had taken a sixth-minute lead, Owen was fouled in the penalty area by Roberto Ayala and Alan Shearer equalised with the penalty kick.
 In the 16th minute, Owen gave England a 2–1 lead with a sensational individual goal.
-After beating defenders Ayala and José Chamot, he struck the ball past goalkeeper Carlos Roa from just outside the penalty box.
+After beating defenders Ayala and José Chamot, he struck the ball past goalkeeper Carlos Roa.
 In 2013, the goal was voted as the third-greatest in England's history.
 England eventually drew the match and went out of the tournament on penalties, with Owen successfully converting his kick.
 At the end of the year, he won a public vote to be elected winner of the prestigious BBC Sports Personality of the Year title.